canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

 ```

 When a DRBD failover occurs, the ``two-node-ha-k8s`` service needs to be
 restarted.
-To accomplish this,, we are going to define a separate service that
+To accomplish this, we are going to define a separate service that
 will be invoked by Pacemaker.
 Create a file called
 ``/etc/systemd/system/two-node-ha-k8s-failover.service`` containing the
 following: